MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Data Analysis

 Our dataset is available in English and Turkish.
-The tweet counts together with the average numbers of user engagements (like, reply, retweet, and quote) are listed in Table \ref{tab:data_stats} (the numbers for each event are listed in Appendix \ref{sec:appendix_engagement_list}).
-The average number of all types of user engagements per true tweets is higher than false tweets in both languages.
-On the other hand, there is no significant difference in the average number of emoji, hashtags, URLs, images, and videos.
-Nevertheless, false tweets in Turkish have more images and hashtags, while false tweets in English have slightly more emoji and videos, compared to true ones.
+The tweet counts together with the average numbers of user engagements (like, reply, retweet, and quote) are listed in Table \ref{tab:data_stats}.
+The average number of all types of user engagements per true tweet is higher than false tweets in both languages.
+On the other hand, there is no significant difference in the average number of images and videos.
+Nevertheless, false tweets in Turkish have more images, while false tweets in English have slightly more videos, compared to true ones.